MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 * Select the zip of the project (e.g. ``x.zip``).
 * And select :guilabel:`Finish` import.

-See :ref:`microej.sample.applications` for more information on how to create, configure, and develop a MicroEJ Application.
+See :ref:`simulator_execution` for more information on how to create, configure, and develop a MicroEJ Application.

 C Toolchain (GCC, KEIL, IAR, …)